FadedCantCode/Fabrica-RUNE/docs/roadmap.md

       similarity, since two backends can say the same thing in different words and get penalized as "divergent" under pure word-overlap scoring.
 - [ ] Test across at least 3 distinct genome shapes (current: research, coder)

+### Recorded result: 2026-06-16, `groq` vs `groq_large`, `research.rune`, 12 tasks

+Correlation between predicted risk and measured divergence: **0.719** (positive signal per `validate_linter.py`'s own interpretation threshold of ≥0.5).

+**Caveat, important:** `groq` and `groq_large` are the same provider (Groq), differing only in model size (8B vs 70B).
+This is a same-provider, different-model-size comparison, *not* the cross-provider comparison this project is actually trying to validate.
+It was run as a temporary substitute on a day when Gemini, OpenRouter, and DeepSeek's free tiers were all blocked (quota exhaustion / zero account balance).
+Treat this 0.719 as a weaker, narrower data point — evidence the linter has *some* predictive signal, not evidence it predicts cross-provider divergence specifically.
+Measured divergence across all three genome steps was unusually tight (0.74–0.80), which may mean model-size difference alone dominates the signal regardless of step structure — a real cross-provider run is needed to tell whether that holds, or whether it's an artifact of this particular pairing.

 ## Stage 2 — Spec maturity